-In Montana, the law governing Orders of Protection is Chapter 40, Part 21.
+In Montana, the law governing Orders of Protection is Chapter 15, Part 2.
 MCA 40-15-201 sets forth the procedure for requesting a Temporary Order of Projection.
 Within 20 days of the issuance of a Temporary Order of Protection, a hearing must be held to determine if there is good cause for the order to be continued, amended, or made permanent.
 MCA 40-15-202.
-This victim is required to apply directly for these services through the City Court, Justice Court, or District Court.
-Assistance in applying for an Order of Protection and be provided through the Custer County Network Against Domestic Abuse and Sexual Assault (CNADA) located in room 320.
+The victim is required to apply directly for these services through the City Court, Justice Court, or District Court.
+Assistance in applying for an Order of Protection and be provided through the Custer County Network Against Domestic Abuse and Sexual Assault (CNADA) at 2200 Box Elder, Suite 135 in Miles City, Montana and can be reached at (406)2234-0542.